abdu95/data-analysis-1-XLA/README.md

 Distances (from CEU campus to the pizza restaurant) are from Google map.
 We took the shortest distance between the two places.

 We also added addresses of each restaurant as explanatory notes (not as a variable for analysis).

+# Data collection, difficulties, problems.
+### Entity Resolution
+To avoid duplicates and maintain consistency, all three members of the team recorded their findings (observations) in one Google Sheet.
+However, at some point of the process, we figured out that they are some duplicates.
+We decided to leave one such observation and drop the other duplicate observations as they had the same value for all variables.

+### Validity
+### Reliability
+### Missing Values(pizza found, Google review not found)
+### Extreme Values

+### Problem 1
+Deciding which size of pizza to choose was problematic.
+Pizza restaurants were offering the pizzas of size 28cm, 30cm, 32 cm, 48cm and even more.
+Thus, we initially decided to start analyzing all the restaurants and record the price for pizza  of size 28cm, 30cm, and 32 cm as we met these sizes most frequently.
+We had a column for price of pizza with the size 28 cm and 32 cm.
+As the pizza of size 30cm and 32cm were observed most frequently, we decided to drop the column for price of pizza with the size 28 cm and leave the column for the price of pizza with the size 32 cm.

+### Problem 2
+Deciding which method to use for measuring the distance was also problematic.
+At the beginning, two team members used "Measure distance" functionality of the Google Map.
+However, 3rd member of the group used "Show directions" functionality.
+Even though both methods are valid (shows the distance between two points), "Show directions" functionality shows the fastest and shortest path.
+Therefore, it shows different distances when checked different times.
+It may vary based on the traffic jam, maintenance work in roads or due to other reasons.
+However, "Measure distance" functionality works as a "ruler on the map" manner and shows the same distance between two points no matter when the distance was checked.
+To maintain the comparability, 3rd member of the group also decided to change the values for variable "distance" by using